-Additional information relating to the REIT can be found on SEDAR at_www.sedar.com and the REIT's website and will also be included in the REIT's Management Information Circular that has been prepared in connection with the annual general meeting of Unitholders scheduled to be held on May 9, 2018.
-Additional financial information is also provided in the REIT's audited consolidated financial statements and management's discussion and analysis of financial condition and results of operations for the period ended December 31, 2017.
-Copies of the Management Information Circular, the audited consolidated financial statements, management's discussion and analysis of financial condition and results of operations for the period ended December 31, 2017, the material contracts and this Annual Information Form may also obtained by contacting Anne Smolen at Inovalis REIT at 151 Yonge Street, 11th Floor, Toronto (Ontario) M5C 2W7 or by email at anne.smolen@inovalis.com.
+Additional information, including Trustees and officers' remuneration, principal holders of the REIT's Units and Units authorized for issuance under the Deferred Unit Plan, where applicable, is contained in the REIT's Management Information Circular for its most recent annual meeting of Unitholders that involves the election of Trustees.
+Additional financial information is also provided in the REIT's audited consolidated financial statements and management's discussion and analysis of financial condition and results of operations for the period ended December 31, 2018.

+Copies of the Management Information Circular, the audited consolidated financial statements, management's discussion and analysis of financial condition and results of operations for the period ended December 31, 2018, the material contracts and this Annual Information Form may be obtained:

+- by contacting Tom Wenner at Inovalis REIT at 151 Yonge Street, 11th Floor, Toronto (Ontario) M5C 2W7 or by email at tom.wenner@inovalis.com, or - on SEDAR at www.sedar.com.